CAC New Student Information

 - Traffic should stay in the right lane.

 - All traffic should drop down to the lower parking lot and drive up the hill before dropping students off anywhere on the concrete pavement.

 - Once traffic reaches the top of the hill outside of the Science Wing, we will separate traffic into two lanes for drop-off.
 Multiple faculty members will be available to walk parents through the traffic flow throughout the first week.

 - All students will enter via the Atrium doors.

 - The same traffic flow will occur for pick-up after school.

-All grades will exit through the Atrium.
-Students must remain masked until they are outside the building and must abide my social distancing guidelines.
-If a student’s ride does not arrive by 4 p.m., extended care policies and procedures will apply.
+All students in grades 6 – 12 must exit the building through the Atrium.
+Students not participating in extracurricular activities or enrolled in After-School Care should be picked up by 4 p.m.
+If a student’s ride does not arrive by 4 p.m., extended care policies and pricing will apply.

 The doors will lock at 8 a.m. each morning.
 If a student arrives after this point they will be required to check in at the main office through the buzzer system.
 Check-in procedures will be outlined in the handbook.

 Students who need to check in (or arrive late to the first period of the day) must buzz in at the atrium doors and check in with the office.